The Cymbomute Story...

 By late 2015, Cymbomutes are being made to exacting standards by computer controlled cutting and sewing machines in a UK factory, the material remains a custom weave of top quality, and they are shipped to dozens of countries.
 Retail giant Amazon came onboard and they hold cymbomute stock across Europe, the USA and Canada.

-Now as we head towards 2017, Hugh is always seeking ways to improve Cymbomute, find new sales avenues, and get his cymbomutes into the hands of more drummers who value (as he does) the feel of practicing on REAL cymbals but at lower volume. - No need to tolerate a "not what you use on stage" practice set-up!
+Hugh is always seeking ways to improve Cymbomute, find new sales avenues, and get his cymbomutes into the hands of more drummers who value (as he does) the feel of practicing on REAL cymbals but at lower volume. - No need to tolerate a "not what you use on stage" practice set-up!

 As well as running Cymbomute Ltd, Hugh continues to hold a position as head of Percussion at Cheadle Hulme School, and keeps a busy diary of professional playing engagements around the NorthWest of England.
 He is proud of the fact the Cymbomute is 100% UK made, and it has become a serious enterprise to help him support his family.